TDI: 2 What's this?

 9. Amboseli Nature Reserve

-The 392 km2 includes the dried-up bed of Amboseli lake, wetlands with sulfur springs, Acacia woodland, and savannah.
-And probably the most spectacular part of the scenery is views on snow-capped Mount Kilimanjaro.
-Besides the standard Game drive viewing, the Park also offers guided nature walks, bird watching, boat tours, balloon safari, and visits to Masaai villages.
+The 392 km2 includes the dried-up bed of Amboseli Lake, wetlands with sulfur springs, Acacia woodland, and savannah.
+And probably the most spectacular part of the scenery is the views of snow-capped Mount Kilimanjaro.
+Besides the standard Game drive viewing, the Park also offers guided nature walks, birdwatching, boat tours, balloon safaris, and visits to Maasai villages.

 The park is located 4.5 hours from Nairobi, 8 hours from Mombasa, and 8 hours from the Tsavo parks.
 There are 4 entrance gates: